-- The Education Minister shall be the President of the Commission.
+- The Minister of Education is the President of the Commission.
 He/She presides over the meetings of the commission, in the absence of the President, the Commission may elect a Chairman from among the members present to preside over each meeting;

 - The Secretary to the Government of India in the Department of Higher Education, Ministry of Education is the Secretary General of the commission and remains in over-all charge of the work of the Commission;

-- An officer of the Ministry of Education to be nominated by the Ministry of Education is the Secretary of the Commission.
+- The Ministry of Education has nominated Director/ Deputy Secretary (INC) to be the Secretary of the Commission.
 The Secretary prepares the agenda for its meetings and attends to the day-to-day work connected with the affairs of the Commission.

 - The President nominates individual members in their personal capacity from among eminent educationists/eminent scientists/persons distinguished in the fields of Social Sciences, Humanities and Culture/persons distinguished in the field of Communication.
 Members hold office for a term of four years.
 It is, however open to the Government of India to dissolve and reconstitute the Commission earlier than four years or to extend the term of individual members until the reconstitution of the commission on the expiry of the four years term;